‘We knew we were the best’: UNLV golfers remember NCAA championship

 It’s been 25 years since UNLV won the NCAA men’s golf championship, joining Jerry Tarkanian’s 1990 Runnin’ Rebels basketball team as the school’s only teams to accomplish the feat.
 A quarter century since Jeremy Anderson, Chris Berry, Charley Hoffman, Scott Lander and Bill Lunde reached college golf’s pinnacle.

-“It’s hard to believe it’s been 25 years because the memories are so vivid,” said Anderson.
+“It’s hard to believe it’s been 25 years because the memories are so vivid,” Anderson said.
 “There’s a lot of rounds of golf that I don’t remember, but I still remember the vast majority of pretty much every shot I hit that final day.”

 The preamble